logo

 Medical Scans and Check-Ups

-During your 37th week of pregnancy, you'll likely have a prenatal checkup with your doctor.
+During your 37th week of pregnancy, you'll likely have your weekly prenatal visit to your doctor.
 They will:

 Content Banner

-Your doctor will review the signs of labour with you and discuss when to head to the hospital or birthing centre.
+Your doctor will review the signs of labour and when to head to the hospital or birthing centre.
+They may also guide timing contractions and differentiate between true and false labour.

 FAQs